 Want to encourage your child’s natural curiosity about the wonders of nature and take advantage of Cyber Monday as well?
 Make the most of some of the online bargains available right now, and put together a backpack kit for your young redwoods enthusiasts.
 A few carefully chosen items will help them learn valuable observation skills and appreciate the intricacies of the natural world.

 Start with—of course—a child-sized backpack to comfortably hold their nature gear (so you won’t have to!).
 We like the Vaude Puck 10 Backpack for kids.
 Comfortable to carry, this “forest kindergarten specialist” includes a water-resistant bottom, gear lash points, and a rain cover— perfect for the damp conditions of the redwood forest.
-(On sale at Sierra Trading Post for $34.95.).
-L.L.
-Bean, Eddie Bauer, REI, and the North Face are other outdoor retailers currently having online sales on kid-sized gear.
+Sierra Trading Post, L.L.
+Bean, Eddie Bauer, REI, and the North Face are other outdoor retailers that often have online sales on kid-sized gear.

 Once you’ve got your backpack, add few well-selected and kid-appropriate items to add to the fun of being outdoors: